Characterising blenders via covering relations and cone conditions: Proof of Theorem

-In $\mathbb{R}^{3}$, the horizontal disks are (one-dimensional) curve segments and an example segment is shown in Figure~\ref{fig:blender_affine}(b).
-On the other hand, for $d_x= d_u$, conditions \emph{(B1)} and~\emph{(B2)} are trivially satisfied by the general statement that $\Lambda = W^u(\Lambda) \cap W^s(\Lambda)$; as Figure~\ref{fig:covering}(b) illustrates, $\Lambda$ could be a fixed point in this case, but to have a blender we must have $d_x< d_u$, which means that this case is ruled out and not part of our considerations.
+\begin{remark} The horizontal disks $[h]$ from condition~(B1) play the role of the set ${\cal S}$ of disks from Definition~\ref{def:blender}.
+More specifically, for the hyperbolic set $\Lambda$, we show that each horizontal disk $[h]$ in $\left\{N_i \right\}_{i\in I}$ intersects $W^s_{\mathrm{loc}}(\Lambda)$.
+Note that dimensions of the horizontal disks $[h]$ and the stable manifold of $\Lambda$ do not add up to the dimensions of the phase space, which is the characterising feature of a blender. \end{remark} In $\mathbb{R}^{3}$, the horizontal disks are (one-dimensional) curve segments and an example segment is shown in Figure~\ref{fig:blender_affine}(b); here $d_y>d_s$.
+On the other hand, in Figure~\ref{fig:covering}(b), for $d_y= d_s$, conditions \emph{(B1)} and~\emph{(B2)} are trivially satisfied by the general statement that $\Lambda = W^u(\Lambda) \cap W^s(\Lambda)$.
+In fact $\Lambda$ could be a fixed point in this case, but to have a blender we must have $d_y> d_s$, which means that this case is ruled out and not part of our considerations.
 Figure~\ref{fig:blender_modified} shows how the example of the affine blender from Section~\ref{sec:blender-aff} and Figure~\ref{fig:blender_affine} can be modified to fit into the framework of Theorem~\ref{th:main}.
 A suitable small reduction of the set $M$ achieves that the h-sets $N_1$ and $N_2$ cover $M$, as is shown in Figure~\ref{fig:blender_modified} with sketches of images and preimages.
-Hence, with $N_3 = M$ we can take $\{ N_i \}_{i = I} = \left\{ N_1,\, N_2,\, M \right\} $ and $\{ M_l \} _{l \in L} = \{ M \}$.
-As already stated, $N_1 \cover{f} M$ and $N_2 \cover{f} M$, which ensures~\emph{(B2)}.
-Condition~\emph{(B1)} is also satisfied, since every horizontal disk $[h_3]$ in $M = N_3$, which is a curve segment aligned with the $x$-direction here, must intersect $N_1$ or $N_2$.
+There, $N_1 \cover{f} M$ and $N_2 \cover{f} M$, which ensures~\emph{(B2)}.
+Condition~\emph{(B1)} is also satisfied, since every horizontal disk $[h_3]$ in $M $, which is a curve segment aligned with the $x$-direction here, must intersect $N_1$ or $N_2$.
 The intersection set is, hence, a horizontal disk in $N_1$ or $N_2$, provided the cones in $M$ are at least as sharp as the cones in the sets $N_i$.
 As is sketched in Figure~\ref{fig:B1}(a) for $[h_2]$ in $N_2$, this can be ensured by an appropriate choice of local coordinates; Figure~\ref{fig:B1}(b) shows an example for a more general h-set $N_i$.

 The following notion of a wall is used as a building block for the proof of Theorem~\ref{th:main}, and it is illustrated in Figure~\ref{fig:wall} for the affine case from Section~\ref{sec:blender-aff}.